AlcoholRehabHelp Logo

 2. Set Boundaries

-Not setting boundaries or avoiding openly expressing your emotions can quickly lead to codependency.
+Not setting boundaries or expressing your emotions can quickly lead to codependency.
+Studies have shown that women with alcoholic husbands are more likely to be codependent.5

-Set boundaries to prevent a codependent relationship from developing.
 Do not loan them money, which they might use to pay for alcohol.
-Don't allow them to care for children alone, as an alcoholic partner might put them at risk.
+Don’t allow them to care for children alone, as an alcoholic partner might put them at risk.
+Setting boundaries keeps both parties safe, especially if you live with an alcoholic.

 3. Never Force Them Into Recovery